 Q: On what LMS platforms are you currently running LTI 1.3 with Advantage?

-A: We currently are running LTI 1.3 with Advantage on Blackboard SaaS (or v3900), Brightspace, and Moodle, with Canvas coming soon.
+A: We currently are running LTI 1.3 with Advantage on Blackboard SaaS (or v3900), Brightspace, Moodle, and Canvas.

 Q: Do I need to be concerned about any security changes with LTI 1.3 with Advantage?